AlexanderPFlower/DomingosVeryGoodCode/README.md

 4. If you're still reading this, you're not an idiot who just DoS'd their own system.
 You are now awarded one gold star ( ◡́.◡̀)(^◡^ )
 5.
-Up top, blue "Code /" button, download your preferred way, or if you're not sure: zip > open downloads > extract > open project folder > choiceselector.py should be present.
+Up top, green "Code <>" button, download your preferred way, or if you're not sure: zip > open downloads > extract > open project folder > choiceselector.py should be present.
 You can move it wherever you want and also delete the two folders (one zip, one extracted)